natcap/invest.users-guide/source/sdr.rst

 Interpreting Results
 --------------------

 The following is a short description of each of the outputs from the SDR model.
-Final results are found within the user defined Workspace specified for this model.
+Final results are found within the user defined Workspace specified for this model run.
 "Suffix" in the following file names refers to the optional user-defined Suffix input to the model.

 * **[workspace]** folder:

     * **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
-The file will list the parameter values and output messages for that run and will be named according to the service, the date and time, and the suffix.
+This file will list the parameter values and output messages for that run and will be named according to the service, the date and time, and the suffix.
 When contacting NatCap about errors in a model run, please include the parameter log.

-    * **rkls_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation, equivalent to the soil loss for bare soil.
+    * **rkls_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation.
+Equivalent to the soil loss for bare soil.

     * **sed_export_[Suffix].tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.